About Sources in TW

 Select a source

-to see if a source is in the database.- If you click on a result in the popup beneath the search box, it will take you to a page describing the source.
+to see if a source is in the database.
+In this example, search string is 'Woolley, J. B.' - If you click on a result in the popup beneath the search box, it will take you to a page showing that source.

 - With